 You’re working hard for your money and you’d like your family to enjoy the fruits of your labor throughout the coming years.
 Preparing for your family’s future, however, means more than investing appropriately in order to achieve the right combination of growth and stability for your goals and time horizon.
-For many people, it also involves purchasing the right amount of life insurance during their working years.
+For many people, it also involves purchasing the right amount of life insurance to protect their family’s lifestyle.

 1. How does life insurance work?